fiufit-taller2-grupo5/user-service/README.md

 For running tests, first install dependencies as instructed in the previous section.
 Then, just run `npm run tests`.
 This will run all tests and collect code coverage for the files _with_ test files.
 If you want to see code coverage for the whole project, run `npm run test:coverage`, and the generated report will also take into account classes without test files.

+# Build Image and deploy to Okteto-Prod

+To build the image that will be used in the deployment, check you have th correct k8s okteto credentials and execute:

+1. `okteto build -t okteto.dev/user-service:latest --namespace prod-szwtomas`
+2. `okteto deploy --namespace prod-szwtomas`

 ## Endpoints:

 GET /api/user -> returns list of all users: '{"users": [{...user1}, {...user2}, ...]}'